gin66/MetaAgentSystem/LogBook.md

 - advise gemini to use ollama and openai key fron .env
 - advise gemini to switch from openai to ollama on runnning out of quota
 - advise gemini to make use of structured output
+- switch system to use swift instead of rust